Cameron promises Britons vote on EU exit

 Paul Chipperfield, a 53-year-old management consultant, said he liked the strategy: "Cameron's making the right move because I don't think we've had enough debate in this country," he said.

-"We should be part of the EU but the EU needs to recognise that not everybody's going to jump on the same bandwagon."
+"We should be part of the EU but the EU needs to recognize that not everybody's going to jump on the same bandwagon."

 Asked after the speech whether other EU countries would agree to renegotiate Britain's membership, Cameron said he was an optimist and that there was "every chance of success".